TerriaJS/terriajs-indexer/README.md

 # terriajs-indexer

-A tool for generating search index TerriaJS datasets.
+A tool for generating search index for TerriaJS datasets.

 It can currently index Cesium 3D tiles.